JackChance/new_gear/crafting.md

   * Valuable Material modifier alters costs to 20% labor, 80% material
 3. Establish modifiers for labor
   * Normally the GM will pick appropriate modifiers from the list in Labor Modifiers below
+  * Check blueprint level available, -4 for no blueprint or a bonus equal to the blueprint level otherwise
 4. Determine timeline
   * Most projects are measured in hours, with a roll per hour to contribute to the project.
 Especially large projects such as building a house might use days or weeks as their cycle instead.
 As a general rule the timeline should never be less than 1 hour per cycle and should have at least 4 cycles if a time longer than 1 hour is selected.
   * The progress listed below is per hour.
 If the cycle is longer than an hour multiply progress appropriately.